Who's Behind Listverse?

 Beluga Caviar is the most expensive food item in the world, costing between $7,000 and $10,000 per kilogram (or $200–$300 per ounce).
-Caviar is fish roe (eggs) and this particular brand comes from the Beluga Sturgeon, found mostly in the Caspian sea.
-It can take up to 20 years for a Beluga Sturgeon to reach its maximum size and they can weigh up to 2 tonnes.
+Caviar is fish roe (eggs), and this particular brand comes from the Beluga Sturgeon, found mostly in the Caspian sea.
+It can take up to 20 years for a Beluga Sturgeon to reach its maximum size, and it can weigh up to two tonnes.
 The eggs are the largest of the fish eggs used for caviar.
 Beluga usually ranges from purple to black, the palest being the most expensive.
 Beluga caviar is generally served on its own on small pieces of toast as it needs no additions of flavour to improve it.
-If you have not experienced eating caviar, when you bite down each egg pops and releases a slightly salty-fishy flavour.
+If you have not experienced eating caviar when you bite down, each egg pops and releases a slightly salty-fishy flavour.

-Saffron is the most expensive spice in the world, reaching prices beyond $2,000 per pound (depending on season).
-Saffron is the three stigmas and style of the crocus flower.
-Each stigma and style must be picked by hand and it takes thousands to make a single ounce of the spice.
-Brightly yellow in colour, the spice is used for colouring and subtle flavouring of food.
+Saffron is the most expensive spice in the world, reaching prices beyond $2,000 per pound (depending on the season).
+Saffron is the stigmas of the crocus flower.
+Each stigma must be gathered by hand, and it takes thousands to make a single ounce of the spice.
+Bright yellow in colour, the spice is used for colouring and subtle flavouring of food.
 It has a bitter taste and a hay-like fragrance.

 8 White Truffles

 Truffles are from the underground ascomycetes family (tubers) and are reputed for their high prices.
-It has an odour similar to deep fried walnuts which is extremely pungent to some people, causing a reeling effect.
-Interestingly, some people are unable to detect the odour of truffles (which is possibly to their advantage!)
+It has an odour similar to deep-fried walnuts, which is extremely pungent to some people, causing a reeling effect.
+Interestingly, some people cannot detect the odour of truffles (which is possibly to their advantage!).
 The white truffle is the most expensive of the family.
 They are generally served sliced into extremely thin slivers on top of other food and are frequently suffused in oil for sale as truffle oil.
 The average price for white truffles is $3300 per kg ($1550 per pound).

 7 Kobe Beef

-True Kobe Beef – raised from the black Tajima-ushi breed of Wagyu cattle – is produced only in Hy?go Prefecture in Japan.
-It is bred according to secret, and strict traditions.
-It is fed on beer and grain and produces meat so tender and fatty that it rivals foie gras in texture.
+True Kobe Beef—raised from the black Tajima-ushi breed of Wagyu cattle—is produced only in Hyōgo Prefecture in Japan.
+It is bred according to secret and strict traditions.
+It is fed beer and grain and produces meat so tender and fatty that it rivals foie gras in texture.
 The beef can cost up to $300 per pound.
-This breed of cow is genetically predisposed to intense marbling, and produces a higher percentage of oleaginous, unsaturated fat than any other breed of cattle known in the world.
+This breed of cow is genetically predisposed to intense marbling and produces a higher percentage of oleaginous, unsaturated fat than any other breed of cattle known in the world.
 Another special trick in the production of this meat is daily massages by the human owners.
 I must confess to being a little envious!

 6 Bird’s Nest

-The nests in question here are produced by a variety of Swifts, specifically Cave Swifts who produce the nest by spitting a chemical compound that hardens in the air.
-The nests are considered a delicacy in China and are one of the most expensive animal products consumed by humans.
+Here, the nests in question are produced by birds, specifically Cave Swifts, who produce the nest by spitting a chemical compound that hardens in the air.
+The nests are considered a delicacy in China and are among the most expensive animal products consumed by humans.
 The nests can cost as much as $6600 per kg ($3000 per pound).
 It is generally served as a soup but can also be used as a sweet.
 When combined with water, the hard nests take on a gelatinous texture.
-My own experience of Bird’s nest was in a pudding called Bird’s Nest and Almond soup – the nest was dissolved in almond milk which was served as a sweet soup.
+My own experience of Bird’s nest was in a pudding called Bird’s Nest and Almond soup—the nest was dissolved in almond milk which was served as a sweet soup.
 The nest tasted musty and had the texture of snot.

 Fugu is the Japanese word for pufferfish and is also a Japanese dish prepared from the meat of pufferfish.
-Pufferfish are deadly and if the fish is prepared incorrectly it can lead to death (in fact there are numerous deaths reported in Japan each year from the consumption of this delicacy).
-One pinhead of the pufferfish poison is sufficient to kill a full grown adult male human.
+Pufferfish are deadly, and if the fish is prepared incorrectly, it can lead to death (in fact, there are numerous deaths reported in Japan each year from the consumption of this delicacy).
+One pinhead of the pufferfish poison is sufficient to kill a full-grown adult male human.
 It has become one of the most celebrated Japanese dishes.
-In order to prepare the fish for human consumption, a Japanese chef must undergo rigourous training and certification.
-It is normally prepared in such a way that a tiny amount of poison is left in the fish as the poison gives it a slightly numbing and tingling effect.
+To prepare the fish for human consumption, a Japanese chef must undergo rigorous training and certification.
+It is normally prepared so that a tiny amount of poison is left in the fish as the poison gives it a slightly numbing and tingling effect.
 People in Japan will pay between 10,000–30,000 yen (about $90–$270US) for a properly prepared Fugu dinner.

-Second to caviar, foie gras is one of the finest western foods available.
+Second only to caviar, foie gras is one of the finest western foods available.
 It is the liver of ducks (foie gras de canard) or geese (fois gras d’Oie).
-It is produced by a method called gravage, which is force-feeding of the animal of grain via a tube down the throat.
-Ducks and Geese have an anatomy that makes this painless, although the practice still draws attention from animal rights groups.
+It is produced by a method called gavage, which is force-feeding of the animal of grain via a tube down the throat.
+Ducks and Geese have anatomy that makes this painless, although the practice still draws attention from animal rights groups.
 The liver expands to many times the normal size and contains a great deal of fat.
 The texture of foie gras is very similar to that of butter with a very earthy flavour.
-Foie gras is generally eaten as a raw pate, but is can be lightly cooked to give it a greater depth of flavour.
-Unfortunately this delicacy is surrounded by controversy and the sale and consumption is banned in some American cities (such as Chicago).
+Foie gras is generally eaten as a raw pate but can be lightly cooked to give it a greater depth of flavour.
 It is freely available in all parts of Europe and the rest of the world, although it may be restricted in parts of America.
 Foie gras generally averages about $40–$80 per pound.

 Matsutake is the common name for a group of mushrooms in Japan.
 They have been an important part of Japanese cuisine for the last 1,000 years.
 The tradition of mushroom giving persists today in Japan’s corporate world, and a gift of matsutake is considered special and is cherished by those who receive it.
-The annual harvest of Matsutake in Japan is now less than 1000 tons, and it is partly made up by imports from China, Korea, and Canada; this is due to the difficulty in harvesting the mushrooms.
-The Japanese Matsutake at the beginning of the season, which is the highest grade, can go up to $2000 per kilogram.
+The annual harvest of Matsutake in Japan is now less than 1000 tons, and it is partly made up of imports from China, Korea, and Canada; this is due to the difficulty in harvesting the mushrooms.
+At the beginning of the season, the Japanese Matsutake, which is the highest grade, can go up to $2200 per kilogram.

-The name oyster is used for a number of different groups of mollusks which grow for the most part in marine or brackish water (water that is saltier than fresh water but not as salty as sea water).
-The oyster is the root of an idiomatic saying “The world is your oyster”, which means that to achieve something in this world, you have to grab the opportunity.
-All types of oysters (and, indeed, many other shelled molluscs) can secrete pearls, but those from edible oysters have no market value.
+The name oyster is used for many different groups of mollusks that grow mostly in marine or brackish water (water that is saltier than freshwater but not as salty as seawater).
+The oyster is the root of an idiomatic saying, “The world is your oyster,” which means that you have to grab the opportunity to achieve something in this world.
+All types of oysters (and, indeed, many other shelled mollusks) can secrete pearls, but those from edible oysters have no market value.
 Oysters are best served raw in their own juices with a slice of lemon.
 A dozen oysters will cost you between $36-$54 per dozen, depending on the market.
 Also, oysters have, for many years, been considered an aphrodisiac.